MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define INVERT_E3_DIR false
 #define INVERT_E4_DIR false
 ```
 These settings reverse the motor direction for each axis.
 Be careful when first setting these.
 Axes moving the wrong direction can cause damage.
 Get these right without belts attached first, if possible.
 Before testing, move the carriage and bed to the middle.
-Test each axis for proper movemnt using the host or LCD "Move Axis" menu.
+Test each axis for proper movement using the host or LCD "Move Axis" menu.
 If an axis is inverted, either flip the plug around or change its invert setting.

 ## Homing and Bounds